 Therefore, the chain of his narration does not meet the rigorous criteria for use as proof in vital matters of creed and worship.
 It was not included in the major sources of the Sunnah such as the six books (kutub al-sittah).
-It also not appropriate to take a lesser known narration and expand its interpretation and rulings to justify numerous innovated practices.
+It is also not appropriate to take a lesser-known narration and expand its interpretation and rulings to justify numerous innovative practices.

 If it the narration of Malik al-Dar is authentic, for the sake of argument, it does not show that the companion sought help from the Prophet (ṣ) directly or supplicated to him.
 He merely addressed him, which is permissible.
 He asked him to supplicate for Allah to make it rain and the Prophet (ṣ) told him in a dream to go to Umar instead.

 The Prophet (ṣ) himself did not make it rain, nor did the rain start until after the companion went to Umar and then Umar asked Al-Abbas to pray for rain, as has preceded.
 If going to the grave of the Prophet (ṣ) and asking him for his supplication were the best course of action or prescribed by the Sunnah, Umar would have been the first to do it, yet he did not.

 For this reason, Ibn Hajar mentioned this narration amongst other stronger narrations that prove the validity of asking the Imam to pray to Allah for rain.
 He also abridged the narration by stopping at the Prophet’s alleged statement, “Go to Umar…” without adding the rest of it, since this was the only part relevant to his argument.
 He included all of these narrations under the chapter heading:

 Chapter: People asking the Imam to pray for rain during a drought.